 A land of staggering beauty, Botswana has developed a tradition of top-level safari tourism, offering some of the best wildlife safaris you will find.
 Natural parks and vast private game reserves make up 40% of a fenceless territory, enabling huge herds of game to roam freely in contrasting landscapes of magnificent extremes, from the Kalahari’s desert plains to the Okavango’s lush waterways… Combine this with the natural wonder of the breath-taking Victoria Falls and with such a diversity of habitats and ecosystems there is a safari for every season.
 Your safari concludes in Zimbabwe, a country of untamed beauty, thriving wildlife and welcoming people.
 Enjoy three nights of superb game viewing and unsurpassed hospitality at Somalisa Camp in Hwange National Park.

 An excellent safari for families, couples and honeymooners alike who seek an authentic, classic Botswana safari experience in a relaxed and friendly atmosphere.
-It combines a visit to the elephant paradise of Chobe, with an opportunity for a morning or sunset cruise on the Chobe River, with the highlights of Moremi Game Reserve for exceptional game drives and a 'water camp' experience at Camp Okavango featuring excursions through the channels of the famed Okavango Delta waterways.
+It combines a visit to the elephant paradise of Chobe, with an opportunity for a morning or sunset cruise on the Chobe River, a 'water camp' experience at Camp Okavango featuring excursions through the channels of the famed Okavango Delta waterways and the highlights of Moremi Game Reserve for exceptional game drives.
 Ask us about adding on extra days to enjoy more time at Victoria Falls, the Kalahari, or Cape Town.